Connected Factory solution accelerator walkthrough

 - Is used as transport channel for bidirectional communication of the OPC Proxy Module.

 The solution uses Azure blob storage as disk storage for the VM and to store deployment data.

-The web app deployed as part of the solution accelerator comprises of an integrated OPC UA client, alerts processing and telemetry visualization.
+The web app deployed as part of the solution accelerator includes an integrated OPC UA client, alerts processing, and telemetry visualization.

 Telemetry data flow